m0vva/cwc/README.md

 ## Server time sync

-There are a pair of time sync events to allow nodes and hubs to calculate lateny in the circuit and adjust for it if needed.
+There are a pair of time sync events to allow stations and reflectors to calculate lateny in the circuit and adjust for it if needed.

 ### Initiate time sync